BlurrDevelopment/TankRoyale/README.md

 - The more advanced controls consist of controlling each track individually.
 Basic controls control each track automatically.

 [See here for all changelogs.]()

-### Next Update
-#### Version 0.0.2
-##### What to expect in the next update.
-- Many UI features
-- Terrain bug fix (So the tank randomly go airborne)
-- Friction and Gravity adjustments (So you don't go super quick and slide)
-- Some bullet impact physics fix (So it doesn't launch the tank, although the launching is fun)
-##### Notes:
-- I may add a gamemode in a future update that brings back the old friction physics and bullet impact physics.
-Could make a fun Sumo Tank gamemode.

 ### Future
 #### What I plan for the future of Tank Royale.